Claude Proxy Configuration Reference

 - Explicit mapping -- If the requested model has a

-frommatch inmodel-mappings, use the correspondingto/provider. - Passthrough list -- If the model is in
+frommatch inmodel-mappings, use the correspondingto/provider. - Gemini prefix -- If the requested model starts with

 passthrough-models, route to Anthropic. - Claude prefix -- Any model starting with